brahimtt/automated_test/README.md

 # automated_test
-automate testing using selenium an pytest
+automate testing using selenium and pytest